swaldman/solcJ-compat/README.md

 3. Within each of the three `solc` directories defined above, place appropriate binaries.
-The binaries ideally will be self-contained statically linked compilatins of the solidity compiler, but if shared libraries or other resources are required, these may be bundled alongside the binaries in the same directory.
+The binaries ideally will be self-contained statically linked compilatins of the solidity compiler, but if shared libraries or other resources are required, these may be bundled alongside the binaries in the same directory or subdirectories, if the binary will link them by relative path.
-   *The compiler binaries themselves must be called `solc` or `solc.exe`.
+   *The compiler binaries themselves must be called `solc` or `solc.exe`.*
 4. Once the binaries are available, to build the jar file, it's just
    ```
    $ sbt package
    ```
    You will find the jar file in th target directory.

+The project may contain binaries for multiple versions of `solc`.
+Which version is bundled into the jar files produced depends on the version setting in `build.sbt`.

 This project includes binaries from [solc](https://github.com/ethereum/solidity) and is indebted to [solcJ](https://github.com/ether-camp/solcJ).

-It is licensed under GPLv3.
+It is licensed under GPLv3, after the solidity compiler itself.